bijoutrouvaille/oppeosdocs/help/howto/merchant.md

 ### Step 3

 Please fill out the followinng information.
-There will be questions marks on the page by the associated information Oppeos needs, if you have a question, please hover over the question marks and a description will display what is needed for this data.
+There will be question marks on the page by the associated information Oppeos needs, if you have a question, please hover over the question marks and a description will display what is needed for this data.

 ![Merchant4](/help/howto/Merchant4.png)